Îto-KMC plasma model

 where the user will specifiy \(k_r\), \(k_p\), and \(k_q/N\).

-The JSON specification must contain quenching rates
+The JSON specification must contain quenching rates, for example:

 "plasma reactions":